yuqiii-wang/KnowledgeNotes/db/sql/mysql_and_oracle/db_adv_practices.md

 ### CTE (Common Table Expression)

 CTE is just a query block given defined table contexts.
 CTE can be fast since its operations are in RAM.

 Below code uses `temporaryTable` for all subsequent queries.
+`temporaryTable` has the limited scope indicated by `WITH` defined as `(SELECT avg(Salary) from Employee)`, whose results are persistent throughout the `WITH` scope.

 ```sql
 WITH temporaryTable(averageValue) as
     (SELECT avg(Salary)